 Additionally, make sure to give your fiduciaries the appropriate power to handle your assets.
 A big change in recent years has been the administration of digital assets, such as email accounts, social media accounts, and song and picture libraries.
 Make sure your power of attorney and your will give your fiduciaries the appropriate access to these accounts.
 Furthermore, make sure they have the proper information, including passwords, to access these digital entities.

-Have periodic conversations with loved ones regarding your plans, and ensure they have all the information they need to make estate administration easier and remove roadblocks when the time comes.
+Have periodic conversations with loved ones regarding your plans, and ensure that they have all the information they need to make estate administration easier and remove roadblocks when the time comes.

 Many estate plans no longer meet their original intent due to inattention and a lack of routine updating.
 Death, birth, marriage, divorce, and having children reach adulthood are some of the many reasons estate plans become outdated.
 Inevitable changes in laws and the tax code, not to mention changes to family and financial circumstances, further erode a plan’s effectiveness.
-Successful estate planning requires more than just having signed the initial documents: your plan should evolve as your circumstances do.
+Successful estate planning requires more than just having signed the initial documents: Your plan should evolve as your circumstances do.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917